zara-kasi/zoro/Docs/simkl-auth-setup.md

 3. Click **Enter Client Secret**, paste your **Client Secret**, and confirm.
 4. Click **Authenticate**.
 5. You’ll be redirected to Simkl—log in (if needed) and **authorize** the app.
-6. After a few seconds, you’ll return to Simkl’s site.
-7. Go back to Obsidian—you’ll see an **Authenticated** notification when successful.

 ---